The construction which shall require a building permit includes, but

 For a new home:

-ALL NEW HOME PERMIT APPLICATIONS MUST BE PROCESSED THROUGH THE STATE OF WISCONSIN’S ONLINE PERMIT SYSTEM!
+NEW HOME PERMIT APPLICATIONS MUST BE PROCESSED THROUGH THE STATE OF WISCONSIN’S ONLINE PERMIT SYSTEM!

 - Apply for a Driveway Permit from the Town of Springfield